mkobzar/ColorContrastTester/README.md

 - Apple Human Interface Guidelines, see "Use sufficient color contrast ratios" section https://developer.apple.com/ios/human-interface-guidelines/visual-design/color/

 # Known Issues:
-- This tool will not capture correct coordinates if your Display Settings are not default and larger than "Change the size of test, apps, and other items: 100%"
+- This tool will not capture correct coordinates if your Display Settings are not default (set other than "Change the size of text, apps, and other items: 100%")